anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_lecture_05/UI_Lecture_05.md

     it is more suitable to move it to a initializer injection.

     This calss does not need to manage more than one model or more than one imageLoader.
 So initializer injection is best here.

+    We moved several responsibilities to the 'FeedIamgeCellController' but again FeedViewController gain another two more responsibility Creating and communicating with the 'FeedImageCellController'

+    ## Creating your own dependencies can be a problem.